Do bed bugs live inside wooden beds?

 ANSWER: Bed bugs do not have a preference for wood or metal.
 They hide in narrow harborages close to where the potential host sleeps.
 This might be anywhere within several feet of the bed (baseboards, dressers, nightstand).
 Bed bugs were probably not eliminated after the 1800s by changing furniture style, nor will they be eliminated now by changing to metal beds.

 Bed bug control is complicated and lengthy, often needing multiple visits.
 This is definitely not a do-it-yourself project.
 If you leave one bed bug, the problem will not go away.
-To schedule a bed bug inspection by a certified Orkin Bed Bug Pest Specialist, call your local Orkin Pest Control Branch office.
+Give us a call to schedule a bed bug inspection by a certified Orkin Bed Bug Pest Specialist.

 Our Pest Library